Roshan-Mehta/teams-clone-final/README.md

 #### Steps to start your meeting...
->Here you need to login/signup first<br/>
+>1.
+Here you need to login/signup first<br/>
->For login/signup, click "login/signup" in navbar or alternatively click 'Get started' in home page.
+>2.
+For login/signup, click "login/signup" in navbar or alternatively click 'Get started' in home page.
->Now click on 'login/signup Now', It will redirect you to login page.
+>3.
+Now click on 'login/signup Now', It will redirect you to login page.
->If you don't have an account, Sign up by clicking 'Join Now'.
+>4.
+If you don't have an account, Sign up by clicking 'Join Now'.
->Give valid email and password.
+>5.
+Give valid email and password.
->Here you can create new meeting or join existing new one by entering the ID.
+>6.
+Here you can create new meeting or join existing new one by entering the ID.
->Once prompted, Give permission of camera and mic.
+>7.
+Once prompted, Give permission of camera and mic.
->Enjoy your meeting!!
+>8.
+Enjoy your meeting!!